Linux Notes: ELevate - leapp (migration tool)

 Executive Summary: ELevate-leapp is the coolest tool I've seen in the past decade.
 If your computer is connected directly to the internet, then you probably do not need any of the following information.
 If your computer is behind a firewall and connects to the internet via a proxy-server, then the following information may help.

-Clarification: This page started off describing the many way to migrate off CentOS-7.
+Clarification: This page started off describing the many ways to migrate off CentOS-7.
 Since then I've come to realize that the ELevate-leeap tool from the good folks at AlmaLinux is the only reasonably safe method, so if you are in a hurry then click here

 Caveat: Linux computer systems of any commercial value should (must?) be covered by a support contract.
 The following information is very dangerous so should only be attempted by Linux professionals working in colleges and universities, or students and hobbyists working or personal systems.
 And as always, make sure you have backup copies of everything before you begin.